CiscoDevNet/AppD-Cloud-Kickstart/docs/GCP_VM_BUILD_INSTRUCTIONS.md

 ## Prepare for the Build

 All user credentials and installation inputs are driven by environment variables and can be configured within the `set_appd_cloud_kickstart_env.sh` script you will create in `./bin`.
 There are LOTS of options, but most have acceptable defaults.
 You only need to concentrate on a handful that are uncommented in the template file.

 In particular, you will need to supply your AppDynamics login credentials to the [download site](https://download.appdynamics.com/download/).
-You will also need to provide an AWS Access Key ID and Secret Access Key from a valid AWS account.
+You will also need to create a secret key to a GCP Service Account with the appropriate IAM Policy Bindings.
+For AppDynamics SEs, the `gcp-devops.json` has already been created and should be copied to the `./shared/keys` directory.

 The build will __fail__ if they are not set.